 Absolutely.
-Traditionally, invoice factoring came with heavy service fees and financing charges that made it viable for emergency funding–when you couldn’t make payroll or pay a supplier, for instance.
-Today, our innovative technology means transaction fees have been reduced to just 0.5%, making invoice factoring an attractive alternative to venture capitalism, bank loans, and other types of funding that require you give up some control of your business or commit to long term debt.
+Traditionally, invoice factoring financing came with heavy service fees and financing charges that made it viable for emergency funding–when you couldn’t make payroll or pay a supplier, for instance.
+Today, our innovative technology means transaction fees have been reduced to just 0.5%, making business invoice factoring an attractive alternative to venture capitalism, bank loans, and other types of funding that require you give up some control of your business or commit to long term debt.
 You can read all about the benefits of invoice factoring as a cash flow solution in our Ultimate Cash Flow Guide.

 Yes.
 When you fund your invoice(s) with FundThrough, the funds are in your bank account right away, typically within one business day.
 Instead of waiting for your customers to pay, you can put that money to work immediately where you need it.